Results: Gamma And ANSI Contrast Ratio

 Gamma is the measurement of luminance levels at every step in the brightness range from 0 to 100 percent.
 This is important because poor gamma can either crush detail at various points or wash it out, making the entire picture appear flat and dull.
 Correct gamma produces a more three-dimensional image, with greater depth and pop.
 Meanwhile, incorrect gamma can negatively affect image quality, even in monitors with high contrast ratios.

-In the gamma charts below, the yellow line represents 2.2, which is the most widely accepted standard for television, film, and computer graphics production.
+We’re now including the gamma tracking charts for all the monitors we test.
+The yellow line represents 2.2.
 The closer the white measurement trace comes to 2.2, the better.

 ANSI Contrast Ratio

 Another important measure of contrast is ANSI.
-To perform this test, a checkerboard pattern of sixteen zero and 100 percent squares are measured.
-This is somewhat more real-world than on/off measurements because it tests a display’s ability to simultaneously maintain both low black and full white levels, while factoring in screen uniformity.
+This is a relatively new benchmark for our monitor reviews.
+To perform this test, a checkerboard pattern of sixteen 0 and 100 percent squares are measured.
+This is somewhat more real-world than on/off measurements because it tests a display’s ability to simultaneously maintain both low black and full white levels, and factors in screen uniformity.
 The average of the eight full-white measurements is divided by the average of the eight full-black measurements to arrive at the ANSI result.

 Our result is not entirely surprising, given that both panels maintain lower than average on/off contrast ratios.
 The previously-tested FHD panels did a little better.
 Even though the VP2770-LED has a slightly higher on/off number, its ANSI measurement is a little lower than Samsung’s.